Integrate Supabase with Clerk

 Set up your environment variables

-- In the sidebar of the Supabase dashboard, select Settings > API.
+- In the Supabase dashboard, navigate to Project Settings > Data API.

 - Add the Project URL to your